felipecruz91/tweet-sentiment-analysis/arm-template/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-or deploy this template using the following commands:
+or deploy this template using the following commands in PowerShell:

 Connect to Azure with a browser sign in token: